 Interpretation of food composition data

-All data refer to 100 g edible portion for solid foods or to 100 ml for liquid foods.
+All data refer to 100 g edible portion.
 Inedible fractions such as stones, kernels, bones, etc. are not taken into account.
 Unless otherwise stated, all data refer to fresh, uncooked, unprocessed foods.

 Some examples are given below for clarification purposes: